DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 - The WLC is embedded within an AP
 - A MOBILITY EXPRESS WLC can support up to about 100 APs
-- If more than 100 APs are needed, more APs with EMBEDDED MOBILITY  EXPRESS WLCs can be added
+- If more than 100 APs are needed, more APs with embedded Mobility Express WLCs can be added

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4ff02aee-83c9-4a56-8a71-a14e20e8bf3c)